 This is a very beautiful drive with plenty of stops to view the scenery or go for a walk or a swim in the (cold) ocean.
 It’s a world-famous route that offers breathtaking views of the Pacific Ocean, iconic golf courses, and landmarks like the Lone Cypress.
 Cost is 15.00 to enter (2023 prices).

-It’s a fantastic spot for photography and nature enthusiasts.
+Point Lobos State Natural Reserve is a super pretty park with lots of trails to hike.
 Parking is 10.00 if you decide to park in the lot, however you can get in for free if you park outside the park which is about a 0.3 mile walk.

 We loved our whale watching experience with Monterey Whale Watching Tour.
 It was an incredible experience I’ll never forget.
 Monterey Bay is famous for whale watching.
 Various tour operators offer boat tours to see humpback whales, gray whales, orcas, and dolphins.